aloytag/electrotechnics/README.md

 - Python 3.8+
 - numpy
-- matplotlib (only required for the example plotting)
+- matplotlib (for phasor diagrams)
 - pandas (for report generation)
 - openpyxl (for Excel export)